HL7/davinci-ecdx/input/pagecontent/signatures.md

 4. Create the JWS signature using the supported algorithm.
 5. Remove the payload element from the JWS.
 6. base64 encode the JWS
-7. Add the Signature element to the Bundle and populate the mandatory Signature datatype elements and actual signature content:
+7. <span class="bg-success" markdown="1">Add the Signature element to the [CDex Signature Bundle Profile]</span><!-- new-content --> and populate the mandatory Signature datatype elements and actual signature content:
    -  `Signature.type`  - Fixed to code =  "1.2.840.10065.1.12.1.5" [(Verification Signature)](http://hl7.org/fhir/valueset-signature-type.html)
    -  `Signature.when`  - System timestamp when signature created
-   -  `Signature.who`  - Reference to the organization or practitioner who signed the Bundle
+   -  `Signature.who`  -  Reference or identifier of the organization or practitioner who signed the Bundle
    -  `Signature.data`  - base64 encoded JWS
-1. Send data to consumer:
+8. Send data to consumer:
    1. For direct queries, the searchset Bundle is returned directly as the payload.
    2. For Task based requests and Attachments, the  document Bundle is used